101 Things to do in Bournemouth with Babies and Toddlers – Redhill Park

 Paddling Pool

-The popular Paddling Pool has been here since WWII.
+The popular Paddling Pool has been in situ since the end of World War II.
 During the war, the park was used as a first aid station and a water tank was sunk into the ground.
 Once the war was over, this tank was turned into a children’s paddling pool.
-The large area means that even on busy days, there’s plenty of room for everyone and it’s shallow enough for even young children to paddle in safely.
+The large area means that even on busy days, there’s room for everyone.
+And it’s shallow enough for even young children to paddle in safely.

 Redhill Park Paddling Pool